firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

 ## Trusted Channels

-Expanding on trusted channels: signing doesn't require trusted channels, but it introduces privacy and correlation issues.
+Expanding on trusted channels: signing doesn't require trusted channels, but the lack of trusted channels in signing introduces privacy and correlation issues.
 Is anyone doing anything on this?

-- Not being currently considered for spec.
+- Not being currently considered for specification.
-- Theoretically could run signing of DKG's secure channel.
+- Theoretically could run signing on DKG's secure channel.

 ## Alignment